Coronary angiogram (coronary angiography)

 Why choose us for your coronary angiogram?

-We’re No.1 for private cardiac care, looking after more people than any other private healthcare provider in the UK.
-Over 79,000 cardiac patients have benefited from our advanced diagnostics and specialist treatments in the last three years, and we'll use our vast experience to give you similarly outstanding outcomes.
+We’re No.1 in the UK for private heart care, looking after more people than any other private healthcare provider in the UK.
+Over 79,000 cardiac patients have benefited from our advanced diagnostics and specialist treatments in the last three years, including coronary angiography to help with identifying narrowed arteries and diagnosing heart conditions.
+We'll use our vast experience to give you similarly outstanding outcomes.

 Used alongside a CT coronary angiogram (CTCA) 3D imaging scan, it can help your consultant to diagnose the degree and severity of any heart disease you have.
 A CTCA is the new gold standard recommended by NICE for assessing stable coronary artery disease.